North Carolina is, hands down, one of the most beautiful states in the USA. These are some of the best places to experience fall in North Carolina!

 If you’re feeling particularly courageous, you can cross the Mile High Swinging Bridge, which promises even more spectacular vistas.
 This is the ultimate place to experience fall in North Carolina!

 This small NC town is located high in the state’s northwestern region and is just a fantastic option to spend your time in, especially if you’re a fall foliage lover.
-It is one of the best places to watch the leaves change colors in NC.
+It is one of the best places to watch the leaves change colors in North Carolina.

 You can hop on it from Sugar Mountain and see spectacular places such as the Linn Cove Viaduct, Moses Cone Park, Price Lake, and Linville Falls.